 Storyteller: What a great question!
 I’ve had a long-standing desire to learn to sign.
 It’s a beautiful language.
 Right now, the good thing is that since we put the books upon the full screen, anyone can read the page.
 But obviously, lip-reading isn’t possible with my puppets, so a deaf child would miss that dialogue.
 I know my descriptive style of reading has been wonderful for hard-of-seeing or blind children.
 But anything we can do in the future that allows for more kids to be able to read along with us is something we want to do.
 My original mini-movies and songs all have closed-captioning which I personally inserted, so that’s a start.
 But when we are able to move beyond a two-person operation and can get some help, I’d love to get accurate closed captions inserted on every video.
 Again, it’s part of our goal to keep getting better.
 Your question just assured me that this idea makes it on my To-Do list as we grow!

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, Tumblr, and now Facebook!
-Links are located on the Sidebar!12 classic Disney Little Golden Books in a beautiful collector’s box!
+If you have any suggestions, news tips, or questions, email them to: email@example.com classic Disney Little Golden Books in a beautiful collector’s box!
 This Disney Classic 12 Beloved Little Golden Books Library Boxed Set contains 12 classic Walt Disney Little Golden Books originally published in the 1950s and 1960s.
 Walt Disney’s Alice in Wonderland, Bambi, Cinderella, Dumbo, The Lucky Puppy, Mother Goose, Peter Pan, Pinocchio, Scamp, Snow White, and the Seven Dwarfs, Three Little Pigs, and The Ugly Duckling are beloved tales that belong in every reader’s library.
 This gorgeous boxed set is perfect for children ages 2 to 5 as well as collectors of all ages.